Vessel ID System (Vessel ID System) - 02.03.17

-The Vessel ID System investigation is designed to demonstrate the ability of a space based radio receiver (using VHF maritime frequency band) to identify ships.
-Additionally, this investigation demonstrates operability of a simple EVA compatible mechanism, the Grappling Adaptor to On-Orbit Railing (GATOR) device, which is used to attach small passive equipment to external EVA handrails on the International Space Station (ISS).
-Successful demonstration of these components provides future researchers additional locations on which to mount experiments and may lead to more efficient means of identifying ships at sea.Principal Investigator(s)
+The Vessel ID System investigation demonstrates the ability of a space-based radio receiver to identify ships in the ocean.
+It also demonstrates the use of a simple device known as the Grappling Adaptor to On-Orbit Railing (GATOR), which can be used during a spacewalk to attach small equipment to external handrails on the International Space Station (ISS).
+The investigation could provide researchers an additional platform for mounting experiments while demonstrating a new means to identify ships at sea.
+Science Results for Everyone

-European Space Agency (ESA)Sponsoring Organization
+European Space Agency (ESA)

 Vessel ID System operations were first scheduled to operate on ISS Increment 21/22.

 • The Vessel ID System investigation consists of a simple EVA compatible mechanism to accommodate small passive equipment payloads on the ISS modules equipped with standard EVA handrails, known as Grappling Adaptor to On-Orbit Railing (GATOR).